Access4Learning/sif3-framework-dotnet/README.md

 - Added some demo code for StudentSchoolEnrollment objects.
 - Corrected issues with SIF AU Data Model 3.4.2.
 - Updated the SIF Framework to use the latest version of the SIF AU Data Model 3.4.3.

+**Nov 03, 2018 - 3.2.1.10 Added custom parameters to Consumers and Providers**

+- Added custom parameters to Consumers and Providers (query parameters only).